 I am doing intermittent fasting.
 Can I have water kefir during my fast?

 Even though water kefir is made from a sugar base, the end caloric value is minimal since the bacteria break down all the sugars into beneficial enzymes and amino acids.
 If you’re aiming to keep your caloric intake at a minimal (during the fast) water kefir will only help in replenishing electrolytes in your body - without any significant sugar intake.
 You would also be promoting a healthy gut microbiome within your gut (leading to better digestion!) by adding all the good bacteria in the water kefir leading to more bacterial diversity.
 It would be helpful to include prebiotic foods in your diet too (like onions, garlic, under-ripe bananas), to help stimulate the growth of these helpful bacteria.

 How do I store my water kefir?

 Water kefir should be kept refrigerated at all times.
-This is because your drink is literally alive and fermentation is an ongoing process, even in the bottle.
-At higher temperatures, the fermentation process can speed up and the bottle may explode (yikes) due to pressure build-up.
+Even though our water kefir comes in a can, it is NOT shelf-stable.
+This is because your drink is literally alive and fermentation is an ongoing process.
+At higher temperatures, the fermentation process can speed up and you may notice the can lid "pop up" due to pressure build-up.
 Although we recommend that you consume your drink within a week of receiving it, your drink (like most fermented foods) will not go “bad” for a long time.
 The taste, however, WILL change as the bacteria and yeast further consume the sugars in the drink – making it more sour.